 Pause, as shown, for 3 seconds.
 Keep your thigh muscles tight and slowly lower your leg to the ground.
 Touch and raise again.
 Do two sets of 10 repetitions.
 Switch legs after each set.

 Is the straight leg raise too tough?
 Do quad sets instead.
 With these you don’t raise your leg.
-Simply tighten the thigh muscles, called the quadriceps.
+Simply tighten the thigh muscles, also called the quadriceps, of one leg at a time.

 Seated Hip March

 Strengthen your hips and thigh muscles.
-It can help with daily activities like walking or rising from a chair.
+It can help with daily activities like walking or standing up.

 Sit up straight in a chair.
 Kick your left foot back slightly, but keep your toes on the floor.
 Lift your right foot off the floor, knee bent.
 Hold the right leg in the air 3 seconds.
 Slowly lower your foot to the ground.
 Do two sets of 10 repetitions.
 Switch legs after each set.